rolling-scopes-school/tasks/tasks/materials/algorithms.md

 In programming, Big-O notation indicates the number of steps (processor clock cycles) an algorithm takes to execute.
 It characterizes the efficiency of a function or a specific algorithm.

 Donald Knuth introduced the use of Big-O to assess algorithm complexity.

+Read as:

-Read as: O(1) – O of one, O(n) – O of n.
+- O(1) – O of one
+- O(n) – O of n
+- O(n²) - O of n squared
+  ...

 The faster the execution time of a function increases with the number of elements, the less efficient the algorithm is.
 Some commonly encountered complexities include: